KseniiaEvans/AsciiArtify/doc/Concept.md

 - Many built-in addons
 - Supports container runtimes
 **Cons**:
-- Slightly heavier than others
+- Can be heavier when using VM drivers
 - Needs virtualization or Docker installed